K-1 Processing in 2026: A Landscape Analysis

 Offshore teams

-Some firms reduce costs by using offshore teams for K-1 data entry.
-The work is sent to teams in India, the Philippines, or other locations with lower labor costs.
+Some firms reduce cost by using offshore teams for data entry.

 Advantages: Lower per-hour cost.
 Scales with volume.